family dispute arbitration in Eastman, Georgia 31023

 • Child Custody and Visitation: Determining arrangements that prioritize the child's best interests while respecting parental rights.

-• Spousal Support and Alimony: Reaching fair settlements that reflect financial contributions and needs.
+• Spousal Support and Alimony: Reaching fair settlements that a local employer contributions and needs.

 • Division of Property: Equitable distribution of assets and debts, especially important in community property states like Georgia.